ibm-cloud-docs/account/trustedprofile-iam-token.md

 To generate IAM tokens for your compute resources, you must be at least an administrator on **All Identity and Access enabled services** within the account.

-## Kubernetes
+## {{site.data.keyword.containershort_notm}}
 {: #kub-token}

-For Kubernetes, you don't need to take steps to generate an IAM token from a compute resource (CR) token.
+For {{site.data.keyword.containerlong}}, you don't need to take steps to generate an IAM token from a compute resource (CR) token.
 The token generation is done automatically by the service for new clusters that run Kubernetes version 1.21 or later.
 Trusted profiles are not supported for earlier versions of Kubernetes.
 See [Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles](/docs/containers?topic=containers-pod-iam-identity) for more information.

-## Red Hat OpenShift
+## {{site.data.keyword.openshiftshort_notm}}
 {: #rhos-token}

-Give application pods that run in your Red Hat® OpenShift® on IBM Cloud® cluster access to IBM Cloud services by creating a trusted profile.
+Give application pods that run in your {{site.data.keyword.openshiftlong}} cluster access to IBM Cloud services by creating a trusted profile.
 For more information, see [Authorizing pods in your cluster to IBM Cloud services with IAM trusted profiles](/docs/openshift?topic=openshift-pod-iam-identity&interface=ui).

-## Virtual Server for VPC
+## {{site.data.keyword.vsi_is_short}}
 {: #vsi-token}

-Virtual Server for VPC uses different APIs for token creation.
+{{site.data.keyword.vsi_is_short}} uses different APIs for token creation.
 For more information, see [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).